 Indian Gooseberries are also an excellent source of antioxidants, including vitamin C, small amounts of vitamin E, and phytonutrients.
 Plants produce phytonutrients to keep healthy and protect against sun damage and insects.
 Some of the phytonutrients in Amla include:

 - Flavonols.
-These are linked to heart health and may have stroke-reducing, cancer-fighting, and antiviral effects.
+These are linked to heart health and may have stroke-reducing, free radical-fighting, and antiviral effects.
 The main types in gooseberries are quercetin, myricetin, kaempferol, and isorhamnetin.

 - Anthocyanins.
-These compounds are the colored pigments in fruit, and they’re associated with eye and urinary tract health, improved memory, healthy aging, and a lower risk of some cancers.
+These compounds are the colored pigments in fruit, and they’re associated with eye and urinary tract health, improved memory, healthy aging, and a lower risk of some health issues.

 - Aromatic acids.
 In Amla, these include caffeine, chlorogenic, coumaric, hydroxybenzoic, and ellagic acid.

 - Organic acids.
-These are responsible for the tart taste of fruit and may also reduce the risk of stroke and Alzheimer’s disease.
+These are responsible for the tart taste of fruit and may also reduce the risk of neurodegenerative issues.

 Amla berries are low in calories and fat but are rich in dietary fiber and essential vitamins and minerals.
 They are also a great source of antioxidants and phytonutrients, helping to cleanse the body of free radicals and recover from oxidative stress.
 Used in Ayurvedic medicine for centuries, Indian gooseberries are a wonderful medicine that helps improve and maintain the health of the body.